Garden Oaks Montessori with Environmental Sciences -

 VOLUNTEERS In Public Schools (VIPS)

 Volunteers are always needed both during and after school hours.
 There are a variety of activities from helping in the front office to the classroom and cafeteria or serving on a committee such as grant writing or beautification.
-To volunteer at the campus, you must go online to the HISD website and register to become a volunteer.
+To volunteer at the campus, attend field trips, you must go online to the HISD website and register to become a volunteer.
 Once you have gone online, stop in the front office to leave a copy of your government issued ID.
 Clearance takes 2-4 weeks after which you will be required to complete a brief volunteer orientation at the school.
 If you prefer to help from home (such as cutting laminating or making phone calls) stop in the front office and speak with a member of our administrative team.
+If you plan to serve as a chaperone or work with children on campus, you will also be required to attend a volunteer orientation.
 Thank you for your willingness to help!

 Field lessons will be arranged by the teacher as an extension of the school curriculum.
 All students are expected to participate in the field lesson as it is a learning activity.
 Our group represents the school while on field trips, therefore the appearance and conduct of everyone should be exemplary.Parent approval forms will be sent home to be signed and returned.
 No student will be permitted to attend a trip without written permission on the appropriate form.
 The signed permission form must be returned to the teacher by the indicated deadline.
 We reserve the right to deny a child’s participation in a field trip or in co-curricular activities if a child’s safety could be in jeopardy off-campus.
 A parent may be required to accompany their child on the field trip if the teacher has concerns regarding the student’s ability to stay with the group or follow directions.
 In the interest of safety, school uniforms are required for field trips.